zdanek/maverick/manifests/puppet-modules/lm_sensors/README.md

 ## Usage

-This module takes no configuration options.
-To use it, just `include ::lm_sensors`
+To use it, just add:

+    class { '::lm_sensors': }

+To configure a chip:

+    lm_sensors::chipset { 'nct6776-isa-0290':
+      ensure => present,
+      chip_configs => ['ignore in1', 'label temp3 "SYS Temp"', 'compute temp3 @-20,@-20'],
+    }

 ## Reference

 ## Limitations

-This module has no external dependencies on other modules.
-The code is simple and should run on any Puppet since 0.2.x.
+This depends on Puppetlabs Stdlib.
+The code runs on any Puppet since 4.0.x.

 Since lm_sensors requires hardware sensors, this module will have no effect when run on a virtual machine (although it is safe).